 Dr. Junek is a general practitioner practicing in integrative medicine and musculoskeletal medicine.
 Dr. Junek is not certified in sport medicine but has a special interest and training in management of musculoskeletal injuries, including sport and occupational injuries.
-The clinic is open to receiving other physicians interested in musculoskeletal medicine, including sport doctors, emergency physicians and general practitioners.

 What services do your physicians offer?

 Referrals to necessary services such as X-Ray, ultrasound, MRI

 Referrals for specialists such as sport medicine or orthopedics where required